 - Discuss factors that influence physical growth and development.

-The preschool years are a time of what seems like constant movement.
-Preschoolers are busy moving in their environments, both indoors and outdoors.
+The preschool years are a time of what seems like constant motion.
+Preschoolers are busy moving in their environments, both indoors and outside.
 They spend large amounts of time running, climbing, jumping, and chasing each other; they scribble, paint, build, pour, cut with scissors, put puzzles together, and string beads.
-Their motor skills are significantly refined from the time they were toddlers; they are more coordinated than toddlers and more purposeful in their actions.
-They demonstrate speed and strength, and they become increasingly more independent.
+Their motor skills are significantly refined from the time they were toddlers, and they are much more coordinated and purposeful in their actions.
+They also demonstrate improved speed and strength, and become increasingly more independent.

 Physical Growth and Appearance